Why am I not allowed to watch class each week?

 No, your child will still learn all the same exercises and dances throughout the year even if they don’t perform.
 There may be times in the final few weeks of rehearsals for the Annual Performance that your child will be asked to sit and watch as those performing rehearse, however this is kept to one run through of the dance per lesson so your child would only be watching for 5 minutes.

-Why do you only offer exams to students from 8 years old, Bronze Medal Level?
+Why do you only offer exams to students from 7 years old, Preparatory Level?

-Offering examinations to students from Bronze Medal level gives us the opportunity to better tailor our Petit Dance, Beginner, Primary and Preparatory classes to the specific needs of the students in that class.
+Offering examinations to students from Preparatory level gives us the opportunity to better tailor our Petit Dance, Beginner and Primary classes to the specific needs of the students in that class.
 The students achieve the appropriate technical standard for their level, however due to the flexibility we have, in not preparing for examinations, we keep each term fresh and interesting for the students with different music and variations.
-Once children have reached Bronze Medal they have a very good understanding of the foundations of Dance technique, are able to focus better for longer periods of time and are capable of learning dance combinations and remembering them better with less rote learning.
+Once children have reached Preparatory Level they have a very good understanding of the foundations of Dance technique, are able to focus better for longer periods of time and are capable of learning dance combinations and remembering them better with less rote learning.
 This creates an environment where learning examination work provides a positive experience for the children and encourages them to work towards a goal that they can achieve with support from their teacher.

 Does my child need to practice at home what they have learned in class?